Trae Young leads hot-shooting Hawks past Pelicans, 123-107

 Pelicans: F Brandon Ingram (right toe) missed his third consecutive game. … After being held to a season-low 34 rebounds in their 126-103 home loss to the Hawks on Friday night while playing without Williamson, New Orleans had 30 rebounds in just the first half and outrebounded Atlanta 48-42 for the game.

-Hawks: McMillan said before the game “we hope to get healthy here soon.”
+McMillan said before the game “we hope to get healthy here soon.”
 Just not real soon.
 McMillan said F De’Andre Hunter will miss “the next few games” following a nonsurgical procedure Monday on his right knee to address lingering soreness.
-McMillan said Hunter is on pace to return before F John Collins, who missed his fourth consecutive game with a left ankle sprain. … Clint Capela had 12 points and 12 rebounds.
+McMillan said Hunter is on pace to return before F John Collins, who missed his fourth consecutive game with a left ankle sprain.

 UP NEXT